 But, I do have another idea up my sleeve as well!

-My husband had mentioned that maybe we should consider a better quality cooler for our trip, since we’ll be in the car for an extended amount of time, hiking, picnicking and exploring several National Parks, so I suprised him with this Otterbox cooler as an early Father’s Day present.
+My husband had mentioned that maybe we should consider a better quality cooler for our trip, since we’ll be in the car for an extended amount of time, hiking, picnicking, and exploring several National Parks, so I surprised him with this Otterbox cooler as an early Father’s Day present.
 It claims to hold ice for up to 14 days!